-- 1. Remove the stem cap with an adjustable wrench. - Use a service wrench with a hex-head extension to turn the stem clockwise to seat the valve.
-Tighten it firmly.
+- 1. Remove the stem cap with an adjustable wrench. - 2.
+Use a service wrench with a hex-head extension to turn the stem clockwise to seat the valve.
+Tighten it firmly. - 3.
+Replace the stem cap.
+Tighten finger tight, then tighten an additional 1/6 turn.